Pedro Point Headlands Stewardship Program

 Where to Meet and What to Bring

 We meet at the Pedro Point Firehouse at 1227 Dannman Road, Pacifica at 9:45, load up the cars with tools and carpool up to the headlands.
-If you have any questions or to RSVP for large groups, please call Lynn at 415-309-5856.
-Otherwise, please join us and be prepared to have fun!
+Please join us and be prepared to have fun!

 Wear long sleeves and pants, bring water, gloves, if you have them, and be prepared for warm or cold weather.
 Tools and snacks are provided.